 I’ve been a fan of A Tavola from quite a few years ago and it is a local favourite of many of my friends too.
 We gather there after work around the comfort of the big, central marble-top dining table.
 Surrounded by drying bay leaves and handmade pastas… it transports us to somewhere really warm and homely.

 The decor is simple, inviting and chic.
 The locations are both within bustling food mecca locations in Sydney, however the decor is calm.
 Nothing forced and showy, just a nice blend of homely touches with thoughtful and ambient lighting that hits your place in just the right places.

 Too many amazing dishes to describe, so here are the photo highlights from some of my visits.
 For a full list of the menu, take a look at their site and select either the Bondi or the Darlinghurst locations.

 1. PAPPARDELLE CON RAGU DI MANZO

 Hand-cut pappardelle pasta, slow-braised beef, red wine, tomato.
 Whoops, I dove straight in and forgot to take a pre-dive photo… so you can consider this one an “action shot”.
 This dish is delicate, full of flavour and melts in your mouth.

 2. TRIANGOLI CON RIPIENO DI ZUCCA

 House-made ravioli, pumpkin, mustard fruit, amaretti, burnt butter, sage.
-A great flavour combination and surprisingly, very filling too.
+A great flavour combination.

 3. CREMINO AL CIOCCOLATO